lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ### Fragmentation Header

-A data fragment header, directly following the rule ID can be sent on the fragmentation direction.
+A data fragment header, starting with the rule ID can be sent on the fragmentation direction.
-The direction is mandatory and must be up or down. bidirectional is forbidden.
 The SCHC header may be composed of (cf. {{Fig-frag-header-8724}}):

 * a Datagram Tag (Dtag) identifying the datagram being fragmented if the fragmentation applies concurrently on several datagrams.
 This field in optional and its length is defined by the rule.